jonthorell/encyclopedia-galactica/README.md

 Now after the bugs have been squashed the site responds to different screen-sizes as intended and no errors as far as I can see when it comes to stretched images, overflow issues, nor elements stacked on top of eachother.

+## Functional testing

+### Links
+All links has been clicked to make sure they take you where they are supposed to, both internally to the site (navbar and internally within primarily the timeline page where there are id-anchors present) was well as to wikipedia, twitter, and so on.
+WIth or without target="_blank".

+### Form

+There is only one form.
+On the contact-page.
+As of now, it is not doing anything.
+It just re-directs the user to thankyou.html with a generic thank-you message with no feedback on what you had entered in the form.
+However, during development another page was used that did provide that feedback.
+It was used for debugging-purposes to make sure the correct data was sent to the server.
+The code is still there (commenteded out) in the contact-form if one wants to take a look.

+Some of the fields in the form are set to be of a required type and that they can not be empty.
+That can still be checked even with the generic thankyou.html used as the "active" part.
+It is impossible to get to it if you leave the name blank, does not provide a valid e-mail (well, one that conforms to the standard user@domain.com format at any rate), or clicks one of the radio-buttons.
+Works as intended in other words.

 # File names and hierarchy
-All file-names are consistently in lower-case and with the appropiate extension (usually .html or .css) The html-files are in the root-folder
+All file-names are consistently in lower-case and with the appropiate extension (with the exception of pictures, either .html or .css)
+The html-files are in the root-folder
 The external files are all located in the assets subfolder.
 In there you have the folders css, OLD, and pictures.
 OLD is not really used.
 It is there as a "backup" before a hamburger-menu was added so the assessors can see (if they choose to) what the code looked like before I added code that was not my own.
 The css-folder contains three files.
-1. Style.css is referenced by all html-files
+1. style.css is referenced by all html-files
-2. Hamburger.css is also referenced by all html-files.
+2. hamburger.css is also referenced by all html-files.
 3. The reason for this is to separate code by me (style.css) from those by another (hamburger.css).
 Credits are included in the files.
 4. player.css is only used in media.html so separated from the main style.css for the same reason as #3, and also to avoid potential name-clashes.